 While Lake Granby is separated from its town by a bit, Grand Lake is within walking distance of its shop-lined downtown.
 A multitude of lodging exists around Lake Granby and all the way up to Grand Lake.

-Lake Granby is part of the Arapaho National Recreation Area, so there is a fee: $5 for vehicle, $2 for pedestrian, or you can get multiple day or an annual pass.
+Lake Granby is part of the Arapaho National Recreation Area, so there is a fee per vehicle, and a smaller one per pedestrian, or you can get multiple days or an annual pass.
 Only Grand Lake is not a part of it, so there’s no fee for fishing there.

 The western entrance of Rocky Mountain National Park is close by and offers snowshoeing and cross country ski trails, in addition to a two-mile stretch for snowmobiling, connecting the town of Grand Lake to a system of national forest trails.